-Frances E. Lee is jointly appointed in the Department of Politics and the Woodrow Wilson School of Public and International Affairs where she is Professor of Politics and Public Affairs.
+Frances E. Lee is jointly appointed in the Department of Politics and the Princeton School of Public and International Affairs where she is Professor of Politics and Public Affairs.

 Lee has broad interests in American politics, with a special focus on congressional politics, national policymaking, party politics, and representation.
 She is author of Insecure Majorities: Congress and the Perpetual Campaign (2016) and Beyond Ideology: Politics, Principles, and Partisanship in the U.S. Senate (2009).
 She is also coauthor of Sizing Up The Senate: The Unequal Consequences of Equal Representation (1999) and a textbook, Congress and Its Members (Sage / CQ Press).
 Her research has appeared in the American Political Science Review, American Journal of Political Science, Perspectives on Politics, Journal of Politics, Legislative Studies Quarterly, and other outlets.

 Lee is editor of the Cambridge Elements Series in American Politics and a series editor for the Chicago Studies in American Politics.
 She was co-editor of Legislative Studies Quarterly from 2014 to 2019.

 Lee earned her B.A. from the University of Southern Mississippi and her Ph.D. from Vanderbilt University.
 She is a fellow of the American Academy of Arts and Sciences.